The following parts are needed to restore this turret:

 This tail section was painted black prior to being modified as a TB-29, as indicated by the black paint between the tow target

 chutes that have been added to the bottom of the tail.
-The tail turret was removed during the modification to a TB-29 Trainer.
+The tail turret was removed during the modification to a TB-29 tow

 "Body, Installation - Tail", left photo.